Jam1ezhang/DYTO/README.md

 The QA files for most datasets can be downloaded from [here](https://github.com/imagegridworth/IG-VLM/tree/main/data).
 For VideMME dataset, please download the QA files from [here](https://video-mme.github.io/).

-You should prepare the QA files for the datasets you want to use.The expmple of the QA file is in the `playground/gt_qa_files/` folder.
+You should prepare the QA files for the datasets you want to use.
+The expmple of the QA file is in the `playground/gt_qa_files/` folder.

 ```bash
 python scripts/data/prepare_${DATASET}_qa_file.py --qa_file $PATH_TO_CSV_FILE